vin136/fastrl/README.md

 The following notes is targeted at people interested in Reinforcement Learning looking to get upto speed  without sacfricing on rigor.The necessary math is tackled but with computation first approach.Basic ability to write and understand simple programs and high school level math is all that is required.For readers looking to understand the latest developments in this field refer amazing [Spinning Up RL](https://spinningup.openai.com/en/latest/)

+### Suggestions :

-### While reading the text reader should constantly be asking two questions :
+While reading the text reader should constantly be asking two questions :

 How can I implement this ? :